iNavFlight/inav/docs/Settings.md

 ### nav_mc_pos_z_p

-P gain of multirotor altitude controller
+Position Z controller P gain.
+Converts the difference between the desired altitude and actual altitude into a climb or descent rate which is passed to the throttle rate controller

 | Default | Min | Max |
 | --- | --- | --- |